 Have you ever wanted to try Homemade Egg Noodles but thought that you needed fancy tools and equipment?
 Guess what, these egg noodles are not only easy but that taste absolutely amazing!
 Be sure to try them with the perfect Chicken Noodle Soup!

 - For the flour, I always make sure that it is sifted.
 At least twice.
 It sounds silly, but sifted flour is easier to work with.

+- Texture of the dough: If you find that your dough isn’t coming together and looks like a pile of crumbs it’s a pretty easy fix.
+Just grab an egg yolk and incorporate it into the dough.
 If the dough is too sticky and you aren’t able to work with it, try adding a bit more flour.
 Sift the flour first and then sprinkle it over the dough ball, adding more as needed to create a dough that is easily kneaded and doesn’t stick to your hands or work surface.

 I sometimes use this method when I am doubling or tripling a batch of egg noodles.
-To prepare your dough in a food processor, add the flour and salt in the processor bowl.
+To prepare your dough in a food processor, add the flour and salt to the processor bowl.
 In a small bowl whisk together the egg and milk.
 Place the lid on top and then drizzle the wet ingredients into the flour with the food processor on low.
-It comes together to quickly you can even pulse the processor instead of having it on low.
+It comes together so quickly you can even pulse the processor instead of having it on low.
 Remove the egg noodle dough and you are now able to roll out your dough.

 To make this recipe in a stand mixer fitted with a dough hook, add the egg and milk to the bowl and mix until combined.
 With the mixer on low, add in the flour and salt.
 Let the ingredients come together and then watch until the dough starts to pull away from the sides of the bowl.

-How to Freeze Noodles
+How to Freeze

 To freeze fresh egg noodles, flour the noodles well and then lay them flat on a cookie sheet.
 Place the noodles into the freezer for about an hour.
-Remove from freezer and place into an airtight container or bag, and be sure to label it.
+Remove from the freezer and place into an airtight container or bag, and be sure to label it.
 When you are ready to use them, remove the desired amount and add to boiling water or soup and cook for about 8-10 minutes.
 (Fresh noodles only need 2-3 minutes.)

 How to Use Fresh Homemade Egg Noodles